-- 1) All fundraising projects conducted by the school shall be for the direct benefit of the students and shall contribute to the educational and extracurricular experiences of students.
-All fundraising projects must be approved by the Principal or designee prior to starting. - 2) Money derived from any school fundraising project or activity shall be deposited in each respective school's internal funds account and accurate accounting records shall be maintained. - 3) The determination of the fundraising projects and activities for school shall be the responsibility of the Principal, and shall conform to the following conditions: - a.
-Fundraising activities and projects must be authorized by the Principal.
-When presenting a fundraising idea to the Principal, students and staff shall explain the need and propose how the funds may be utilized. - b.
-All fundraising requests shall be submitted to the Principal in writing. - 4) The parent-teacher organization (PTO) may sponsor fundraising activities provided school-work and class time are not adversely affected.
+- 1. All fundraising projects conducted by the school shall be for the direct benefit of the students and shall contribute to the educational and extracurricular experiences of students.
+All fundraising projects must be approved by the principal(s) or designee prior to starting. - 2.
+Money derived from any school fundraising project or activity shall be deposited in each respective school's internal funds account and accurate accounting records shall be maintained. - 3.
+The determination of the fundraising projects and activities for school shall be the responsibility of the principal, and shall conform to the following conditions:

+- a) Fundraising activities and projects must be authorized by the principal.
+When presenting a fundraising idea to the principal, students and staff shall explain the need and propose how the funds may be utilized. - b) All fundraising requests shall be submitted to the principal in writing. - 4.
+The PTO (parent-teacher organization) may sponsor fundraising activities provided schoolwork and class time are not adversely affected.